1RyanChen1/PDF-Merger/README.md

 - No ads, no tracking

 For normal user
--Download PDFMergerGui.exe and run locally, no python/library installation required
+- Download PDFMergerGui.exe and run locally, no python/library installation required

-For developers / running from source
+For running from source
 - Make sure you have python 3.x and pypdf installed
 - Install dependency:
   pip install pypdf